asprasad/Benchmarks/kaggle/descriptions.md

 * **Inference :** Uses predict_proba on the QDA object.
 This takes a total of ~5% of the time.
 * **Misc :** There seems to be a total of about 2-3% time spent on other pandas calls in the final model building.
 I'm not sure why this doesn't show up in the first round of model building.
 * [Opt] All the models that are being built are independent.
 Training the models and inference can be completely parallelized.
+* [Opt] Each iteration is filtering the data based on a certain feature value.
+This is creating a copy of the data and then feature selection is performed on it.
+We could potentially merge feature selection (the variance thresholding) for all 512 values of the "filtering feature" so that we only walk the data set once to compute the aggregates required to select features.

 ## PUBG
 ### Functionality